 WORK ENVIRONMENT AND PHYSICAL DEMANDS:

 Disclaimer: This job description is only a summary of the typical functions of the job.
-It is not an exhaustive or comprehensive list of all possible job responsibilities, tasks, and duties.
-The responsibilities, tasks, and duties of the jobholder may differ from those outlined in the job description and other duties, as assigned, may be part of the job.
+It is not an exhaustive or comprehensive list of all possible job responsibilities, tasks and duties.
+The responsibilities, tasks, and duties of the jobholder may differ from those outlined in the job description and that other duties, as assigned, may be part of the job.
 Freedom House may add, change, or remove essential and other duties at any time.